-In September 2012, the Indian government (Ministry of Communication and Information Technology) announced legislation to obligate the registration of electronic and information technology devices, the "Regulation on electronic and information technology devices 2012 (mandatory registration (notification to the TBT Committee was made in October of the same year).
+In September 2012, the Indian government (Ministry of Communication and Information Technology) announced legislation to obligate the registration of electronic and information technology devices, the "Regulation on electronic and information technology devices 2012 (mandatory registration duties)" (notification to the TBT Committee was made in October of the same year).
 Preliminary registration and labeling in accordance with domestic safety standards on 15 items of electric home appliances and electronic devices became obligatory (projectors were newly added to the subject items in July 2013).
 This regulation was fully enforced in January 2014.

-In November 2014, the Indian government published official gazette stating that it will newly make 15 items subject to the system.
-Since then, mandatory items have been added several times, and currently the regulation is fully enforced on 63 items.
+In November 2014, the Indian government published official gazette stating that it would newly make 15 items subject to the system.
+Since then, mandatory items have been added several times, and currently the regulation is fully enforced on 79 items.
 At present, a very large number of applications for testing are being made for both domestic and foreign products, but a large number of documents are required for application, and thus many applications for registration have not been completed.
 As a result, there has been a confused situation where exports of subject items are delayed.

-Article 5.1.2 of the TBT Agreement stipulates that "conformity assessment procedures shall not be more trade-restrictive than necessary."
+Article 5.1.2 of the TBT Agreement stipulates that "conformity assessment procedures shall not be more traderestrictive than necessary."
 However, registration procedures of this regulation require excessive procedures such as submission of a large number of documents, and no reasonable explanations or reasons for the necessity of such excessive procedures have been given by India.
 Therefore, this regulation is suspected of being conformity assessment procedures that are more trade-restrictive than necessary in light of the policy objectives of the regulation, and may violate Article 5.1.2 of the TBT Agreement.

 The Government of India issued a revised market audit document, "Market Surveillance Policy May 2018 (v1)" on May 20, 2018 and BIS Conformity Assessment Regulations 2018 on June 4 of the same year.
 The operation of the market audit has been documented but the provisions for prepaid costs by the manufacturer and cancellation measure of registration are unreasonable and unclear.
-Further, additional requests, such as displaying

-BIS website information (URL) on equipment and packaging, are also added.
+Further, additional requests, such as displaying BIS website information (URL) on equipment and packaging, were also added.

 In July 2018, a new standard for secondary batteries IS16046 (Part1) and (Part2) was announced.
 It is necessary to test and register batteries again based on the new standard and to change the indications on the batteries.
 Since a drastic solution is required regarding newly added items subject to the standard and a transitional period for revising technical standards, Japan will continue to request the Indian government to improve the system.
+Under the Mandatory Testing and Certification of Telecom Equipment (MTCTE) of the Indian government TEC (Telecommunication Engineering Center), Phase-I products became mandatory on October 1, 2019 and Phase-II products became mandatory on October 1, 2020, and Phase-III products and Phase-IV products will become mandatory on July 1, 2023.
+This regulation is intended for telecom equipment, but the safety requirement covered by the "Regulation on electronic and information technology devices 2012 (mandatory registration duties)" and the wireless requirement covered by the WPC wireless authentication are already included in the items to be tested for the acquisition of certification.
+This is considered to be a double regulation.